 Intestinal problems include conditions like diverticulitis and colitis, which cause inflammation in the digestive tract, resulting in bloating, discomfort, and pain.
 Since the digestive system and pelvic area are connected, this inflammation can spread to the pelvic region and cause severe pain.

-When minerals in pee, like calcium or uric acid, stick together and form hard rocks, resulting in kidney stones.
-People feel pain when they have a stone that is too big to go through their ureters.
+Minerals in urine, like calcium or uric acid, stick together and form hard rocks, resulting in kidney stones.
+People feel pain when they have a stone that is too big to pass through their ureters.
 When the ureter meets a stone, it may clamp down on it to push it out, which can also cause pain.
 It might lead to a painful cramp.
 If the stone gets in the way of urine flow, it can back up into the kidney and hurt a lot.

 Bladder diseases include infections and interstitial cystitis, making it hard for the bladder to work.
 These can cause pelvic pain by putting pressure, pain, or inflammation on the bladder area, which can cause intermittent or constant pain.